 Easily sown and fast-growing, buckwheat thrives well in moist and cool conditions.
 It also rapidly smothers weeds, and the small white flowers attract beneficial predatory insects and pollinators like bees and butterflies.

 Easily killed and incorporated into the earth, buckwheat leaves valuable nutrients for soil enrichment.
 For the home garden, you can also experiment with annual ryegrass.

-Cover cropping has a central place in permaculture farming and gardening.
-Sown in rotation throughout the year, these crops are grown to repair and/or enrich soils by improving the structure and imparting nitrogen, carbon, and other nutrients.
+Cover cropping has a central place in farming and gardening.
+Sown in rotation throughout the year, these crops are grown to repair and/or enrich soils.
+They do so by improving the structure and imparting nitrogen, carbon, and other nutrients.